 Pumpkins come in many shapes and sizes.
-However, the only one that your cat should eat is canned pumpkin.
+However, the only kinds that your cat should eat are plain, homemade pumpkin puree or plain canned pumpkin.
 It should be unsweetened, as extra sugar is not necessary for your feline.
-In fact, added sugar can cause all sorts of problems, including obesity and tooth decay.
+Added sugar can cause all sorts of problems, including gastrointestinal distress and obesity.

 It may take a bit of looking to find the right kind of pumpkin for your feline.
 However, this is necessary if you’re planning on adding pumpkin to your cat’s diet.
 Other types of pumpkins won’t help your cat.
 Instead, they’ll cause problems.

 How to Give Pumpkin to a Cat